aeciopires/adsoft/helm_apps/nginx/README.md

 * https://medium.com/faun/how-to-assign-external-ip-address-static-to-a-gcp-kubernetes-engine-service-c5be91cdcfd5

-# How to Deploy Nginx with Kubectl for enable Oauth2 Authentication on Google
+# How to deploy Nginx with Kubectl for enable oauth2 authentication on Google

 Download and configure the parameters for deploy of ``nginx``.